$1,403 Movers from Connecticut to Florida

 - Moving Permits: Florida does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 - Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Florida.
+You can set an official move date on the form so that all your mail will get properly forwarded to Florida.
 Get started here.

 - Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.